Gary Anderson: Critics should reflect on Sebastian Vettel's career

 I just think Hulkenberg is a great talent.
 He is the future, whereas Kimi Raikkonen is good for today but maybe not tomorrow.

-Nico Hulkenberg's performance at the weekend came at exactly the right time.
+Hulkenberg's performance at the weekend came at exactly the right time for him given the Ferrari situation.

 He did an excellent job to qualify the Sauber third and he got the absolute best he could out of it by hanging in there and finishing fifth - with only the Red Bulls and Ferraris ahead.
 That was a great drive.